CDCgov/phdi-azure/docs/implementation-guide.md

 Press enter to begin the script.

-If you plan to deploy to an existing resource group in your Azure environment, have the resource group name ready and provide it to the quick start script when prompted.
+If you plan to deploy to an existing resource group in your Azure environment, have the resource group name ready and provide it to the Quick Start Script when prompted.

 The script will take around 20-30 minutes to run.